Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 1. Animals are vegetarian.

 The animals, when created on Day 6, ate greenery.
 Today we know this is not the case.
 Animals kill and eat their prey.
 Animals can and do kill human beings, and the opposite is also the case.
 Killing animals and eating their meat is neither required nor prohibited.
-It is a free will decision.
-With regard to animal behavior, humans have no say in what animals do in the wild, amongst themselves.
+It is a free-will decision.
+Concerning animal behavior, humans have no say in what animals do in the wild, amongst themselves.

 The animal kingdom maintains a balance of nature by subsisting off of predator and prey, keeping each other in check.
 They play an integral part in the fine-tuned ecological system.
 (Inventory/Audit).